Terrorism in Kuwait

-Kuwait has experienced several terror attacks, including those carried out by Al-Qaeda and other acts of Islamic terrorism.
-Some terror attacks in Kuwait were associated with the Gulf War and the subsequent American military support in Kuwait.
+Kuwait has experienced various terror attacks, including those carried out by ISIS, Al-Qaeda, and other acts of Islamic terrorism.
+Various terror attacks in Kuwait were associated with the Iran-Iraq War, Gulf War, and the subsequent American military support in Kuwait.

+Kuwait currently has the largest US military presence in the entire Middle East region.
+There are over 14,000 US military personnel stationed in the country.